enioka-Haute-Couture/jqm/docker/README.md

   * JAVA_OPTS: parameters passed as-is to the JVM.
 Default is: -Xms128m -Xmx512m -XX:MaxMetaspaceSize=128m
   * JQM_CREATE_NODE_IF_MISSING: if set to 1, the node JQM_NODE_NAME is created if it is missing with a default configuration (only polling the default queue).
 This allows easy swarm scale-out.
   * JQM_ROOT: the JQM installation root.
 It should not be changed - it exists solely to simplify some scripts.
+  * JQM_HEALTHCHECK_URL: the URL used by the healthcheck.
+Must be modified if authentication is enabled, no need to touch it otherwise.
+Default is http://localhost:1789/ws/simple/localnode/health.
 * Mounts
   * /jqm/ext/drivers: an empty directory inside which JDBC drivers (and actually also other shared libraries) may be placed.
 Mostly useful for developer-computer deployments, as in other deployment types images are created which can directly include these drivers in /jqm/ext.
   * /jqm/hotdeploy: an empty directory in which to copy your batch jobs.
 Same remark as above.